 Solar On Multifamily Affordable Housing

-CSE is a key partner in administering California's Solar on Multifamily Affordable Housing (SOMAH) Program designed to benefit low-income and disadvantaged communities by incentivizing solar electric power.
+CSE is the prime partner in administering California's Solar on Multifamily Affordable Housing (SOMAH) Program designed to benefit low-income and disadvantaged communities by incentivizing solar electric power and energy storage.

-The largest equity investment of its kind in the nation, SOMAH's goal is to assure equal access to solar and help reduce energy bills primarily for tenants.
-The California Public Utilities Commission will provide up to $100 million annually for 10 years under SOMAH to fund 300 megawatts of solar by 2032.
+As the largest solar equity investment of its kind in the nation, SOMAH has the goal of assuring equal access to solar and storage and while reducing energy costs at participating properties, with most of the savings going to tenants.
+The California Public Utilities Commission oversees the $1 billion program, which is intended to incentivize 300 megawatts (MW) of solar by 2032.

-The program's community-based approach ensures long-term, direct economic benefits for low-income households, helps catalyze the market for solar on general market multifamily housing and creates careers in the solar industry.
+The program's community-based approach ensures long-term, direct economic benefits for low-income households, helps catalyze the market for solar on general market multifamily housing, and includes job training leading to careers in the solar industry.

 somah_portfolio.jpg